plblum/jivs/planning/ModelRules Design for ValPlanning Part 1.md

 That Jivs-facing content is limited to:

 * `IssuesFound`
-* `BusinessLogicErrors`
+* `ExternalIssuesFound`

-The prepared Jivs-facing returned content may contain `IssuesFound`, `BusinessLogicErrors`, both, or neither.
+The prepared Jivs-facing returned content may contain `IssuesFound`, `ExternalIssuesFound`, both, or neither.

 The overall server response may also include other application-defined content, such as model data, page data, operation results, or other response fields.

-The Jivs-side sender/helper does **not** own the entire response object and does **not** own translation of app-native errors into `BusinessLogicErrors`.
+The Jivs-side sender/helper does **not** own the entire response object and does **not** own translation of app-native errors into `ExternalIssuesFound`.

 That translation happens earlier in app/server code.